Serchinastico/CoolSwitch/README.md

 # Usage

-* 1. Include the switch view in your layout as usual, including the views shown when the switch is disabled and enabled.
-If any of the views are undefined then the animation won't play.
+* 1. Include the switch view in your layout as usual, specifying the views that will be displayed when the switch changes its state.
+If any of the views is undefined then the animation won't play.
 ```xml
 <com.serchinastico.coolswitch.CoolSwitch
 	android:id="@+id/cool_switch_foo"